-But the country has yet to erect a memorial to the victims of Jim Crow-era lynchings — a fact that one Alabama-based racial justice group said it will change in 2017.
-The Equal Justice Initiative announced on Tuesday that it will build the first-ever national memorial to lynching victims in Montgomery, Alabama.
+But the country has yet to erect a memorial to the victims of Jim Crow-era lynchings — a fact that one Alabama-based racial justice group said it will change in 2018.
+The Equal Justice Initiative announced in August 2016 that it will build the first-ever national memorial to lynching victims in Montgomery, Alabama.

 The memorial will coincide with the opening of a museum that focuses on African-American history, from centuries of enslavement to modern-day mass incarceration.
 The memorial's creators said they hoped to help evolve the nation's perspective on its racial history, especially its most horrific moments.

 "Our goal isn't to be divisive," Bryan Stevenson, the director of the Equal Justice Initiative, told the New York Times.
 "Our goal is just to get people to confront the truth of our past with some more courage."

 Titled "Memorial to Peace and Justice," the EJI project will sit on six acres of land that used to be a public housing project in Montgomery.
 The structure will include the thousands of lynching victims' names on concrete columns, which will represent hundreds of U.S. counties where the acts took place.